cornell-ece5745/ece5745-S01-front-end/docs/index.md

 to make the multi-stage registered incrementer _generic_.
 In other words, our design will be parameterized by the number of stages so we can easily generate a pipeline with one stage, two stages, four stages, etc. Let's start by running all of the tests for the multi-stage registered incrementer.

     % cd $TOPDIR/sim/build
     % pytest ../regincr/RegIncrNstageRTL_test.py

 **To Do On Your Own:** Use geany or your favorite text editor to open the implementation and add the actual static elabroation logic to instantiate a pipeline of registered incrementers.
-So for a PyMTL implementation you should edit `RegIncrNstagePRTL.py` to look as follows:
+So for a PyMTL RTL implementation you should edit `RegIncrNstagePRTL.py` to look as follows:

     from pymtl3      import *
     from .RegIncrRTL import RegIncrRTL